bcb-unl/run_dbcan_new/docs/source/user_guide/CAZyme_annotation.rst

 .. admonition:: Next Steps

-   After completing CAZyme annotation, you may want to proceed to :doc:`CGC Analysis <cgc_finder>` to identify CAZyme gene clusters.
+   After completing CAZyme annotation, you may want to proceed to :doc:`CGC Information Generation <CGC_information_generation>` to identify CAZyme gene clusters.